 “Whatever your skill set may be, there is a home for you in the hospitality industry,” said one partner.
 Learn more about the hospitality industry at explorenhcareers.com.

 Do you have an upcoming event that you’d like Reaching Higher NH to attend?
 Let us know at firstname.lastname@example.org.

-Jessica Rodriguez is the Director of the New Hampshire Alliance for College and Career Readiness, a program of Reaching Higher NH.
+Jessica Rodriguez is the former Director of the New Hampshire Alliance for College and Career Readiness, a program of Reaching Higher NH.
 Learn more about the New Hampshire Alliance for College and Career Readiness at https://thenhalliance.org/ and read the latest news on initiatives in New Hampshire: